 After two years of living in New York, I've come to learn a few universal truths.
-You cry only the first time your new boots get soaked by the spray of a swerving taxi (you then proceed to stop wearing nice boots), you start blaming the train for, well, everything, and—the biggest lesson of all—alcohol will eventually somehow infiltrate itself into almost every aspect of your life.
+You cry only the first time your new boots get soaked by the spray of a swerving taxi (you then proceed to stop wearing nice boots), you start blaming the train for, well, everything, and—the biggest lesson of all—eventually, somehow, alcohol infiltrates itself into almost every aspect of your life.
 Yes, typing that out sounds bleak, but I'm facing up to the fact that most of the socializing I partake in ends up involving alcohol.
 First date?
 Tequila soda.
 Catching up with an old friend?
 Aperol Spritz.
 Brunch?
 We’ll do the unlimited mimosas, thanks.
-I don’t consider myself a binge drinker by any means, but apparently, I am one: the National Survey on Drug Use and Health constitutes having one drink four to five nights a week as binge-drinking, and of that, I am definitely guilty.
-So what if you want to see your friends, go to happy hour, meet up with that Raya guy—but you don’t want to imbibe?
-Honestly, in a city like New York (and I’m sure many others), it’s really hard.
-(Case in point: my vow to partake in Dry January…that I immediately broke by January 6th.
-What can I say?
-It was a tough week.)

 This all goes to say that when I received an email in my inbox about a beverage that uses "a blend of botanicals, nootropics, and adaptogens" to give you a buzz without actually containing any alcohol, I was intrigued—then dubious.
 It sounded too good to be true.
 Was it full of drugs not yet regulated by the FDA?
 Isn’t this what people said about LSD at first?
 I pondered this for about five minutes—then I took the meeting (obviously).

 This is how I found myself giggling in a conference room with a stranger at 4 p.m. on a Wednesday.
 Kin Euphorics co-founder Jen Batchelor had just poured me a “cocktail” made with Kin Euphorics and a blend of...other things people used to make cocktails with (honestly, I don't remember, because I was too busy feeling very happy), and suddenly, everything in life was amusing.
 The drink didn’t taste amazing—like a slightly-bitter blend of herbs—but then again, neither does a Casamigos on the rocks (at first).
 But I didn’t care about the taste.
 I was more marveling at the fact that it felt like someone had pressed a button and tension that I didn’t even know I was holding suddenly flowed out of me.
 My mind felt…light and exuberant.
-Unlike the unfortunate edible I had junior year of college, this “high” feeling didn’t make me want to close my eyes sleepily and cocoon myself for the next few hours (it was a full 24, if I remember correctly).
+Unlike the unfortunate edible I had during my junior year of college, this “high” feeling didn’t make me want to close my eyes sleepily and cocoon myself for the next few hours.

 Keep scrolling to find out what exactly Kin Euphorics does and how it works.

 That was two years ago.
 Since then, she’s tested hundreds of variations of the product and narrowed it down to three functional favorites.
-From there, she shared the three concoctions with a couple of hundred people through a secret beta program, and finally came to market with just one.
-The Kin product you can buy currently is called High Rhode (a nod to Rhodiola, its star ingredient), and your best bet for trying it yourself is purchasing it through the website.
-If you’re in New York, you can find it at the bar in Café Clover in the West Village, though Jen promises you'll find it on the menu at more bars and hotels in the coming months.
-And yes, note that all of the place Jen hopes to offer Kin are places you'd gather with friends.
+From there, she shared the three concoctions with a couple of hundred people through a secret beta program and finally came to market with just one.
+The Kin product you can buy currently is called High Rhode (a nod to Rhodiola, its star ingredient).
+If you’re in New York, you can find it at the bar in Café Clover in the West Village, though Batchelor promises you'll find it on the menu at more bars and hotels in the coming months.
+And yes, note that all of the places Batchelor hopes to offer Kin are places you'd gather with friends.